CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-2.md

 1. In the same index.js file, enter the below step-by-step instructions for reversing a sentence.

     ```
+      // take a sentence as input
-    // reverse a sentence
+      // reverse the input sentence
-    // the start of the new sentence must be capital
+      // the start of the sentence must start with a capital
+      // for javascript
     ```

 2. The generated outcome would look similar to the below image.